Finding a Top Financial Advisor Firm in Boise, Idaho

 Buffington Mohr McNeal is a fee-only firm located in central Boise.
-On staff, you'll find certified financial planners (CFPs), one certified public accountant (CPA) and one chartered financial analyst (CFA).
+On staff, you'll find two certified financial planners (CFPs), one certified public accountant (CPA) and one chartered financial analyst (CFA).

-Buffington Mohr McNeal has almost twice as many non-high-net-worth individuals in its client base than high-net-worth individuals.
+This firm has almost twice as many non-high-net-worth individuals in its client base than their high-net-worth counterparts.
 However, the latter occupies the majority of the firm's AUM.
-Businesses, charitable organizations, state and municipal government entities and pension and profit-sharing plans are also normal clients.
-The firm doesn't have a minimum investment requirement.
+Businesses, charitable organizations, government entities and retirement plans are also typical clients of the firm.
+There is no minimum investment requirement here.

 Buffington Mohr McNeal Background

 Co-founders Bruce Mohr, Carey McNeal and M. Dean Buffington opened Buffington Mohr McNeal in 1998.
-In 2014, Buffington sold his personal shares of the firm, leaving McNeal and Mohr as the firm's primary owners.
-The trio has more than 100 years of combined experience in investing.
+Buffington, who passed away in 2020, sold his personal shares of the firm in 2014, leaving McNeal and Mohr as the firm's primary owners.

 In regards to investment-specific services, Buffington Mohr McNeal can offer individual discretionary portfolio management and separate investment consulting.
 The firm does also provide a plethora of financial planning services, such as retirement planning, tax management, insurance review, estate planning, cash flow planning and more.